Ambulance paramedic

 Skills for Work: Uniformed and Emergency Services

-It is strongly recommended you have or gain a full UK driving license including category C1 (for driving vehicles up to 7.5 tonnes) prior to completing the course.
-If you gained your driving licence before January 1997 you have the C1 category on your licence already.
+Some universities recommended gaining a full UK driving licence including category C1 (for driving vehicles up to 7.5 tonnes) before completing the course.

 Find the right course for you